History of the potato: Asia

 The potato diffused widely after 1600, becoming a major food resource in Europe and East Asia.
 Following its introduction into China toward the end of the Ming dynasty, the potato immediately became a delicacy of the imperial family.
-After the middle period of the Qianlong era (1735–96) in the Qing dynasty, population increases and a subsequent need to increase grain yields coupled with greater peasant geographic mobility led to the rapid spread of potato cultivation throughout China, and it was acclimated to local natural conditions.
+After the middle period of the Qianlong era (1735–1796) in the Qing dynasty, population increases and a subsequent need to increase grain yields coupled with greater peasant geographic mobility led to the rapid spread of potato cultivation throughout China, and it was acclimated to local natural conditions.

 Peter Boomgaard looks at the adoption of various root and tuber crops in Indonesia throughout the colonial period and examines the chronology and reasons for progressive adoption of foreign crops: sweet potato (widespread by the 1670s), ("Irish") potato and bengkuang (yam beans) (both locally abundant by the 1780s), and cassava (from the 1860s).

 In India, Edward Terry mentioned the potato in his travel accounts of the banquet at Ajmer by Asaph Khan to Sir Thomas Roe, the British Ambassador in 1675.
 The vegetables gardens of Surat and Karnataka had potatoes as mentioned in Fyer's travel record of 1675.
-The Portuguese introduced potatoes, which they called 'Batata', to India in the early seventeenth century when they cultivated it along the western coast.
-British traders introduced potatoes to Bengal as a root crop, 'Alu'.
+British traders introduced potatoes to Bengal as a root crop, alu.
 By the end of the 18th century, it was cultivated across northern hill areas of India.
 Potatoes were introduced to Tibet by the 19th century through the trade route from India.

 North America

-Early colonists in Virginia and the Carolinas may have grown potatoes from seeds or tubers from Spanish ships, but the earliest certain potato crop in North America was brought to New Hampshire in 1719 from Derry.
+Early colonists in Virginia and the Carolinas may have grown potatoes from seeds or tubers from Spanish ships.
+Still, the earliest certain potato crop in North America was brought to New Hampshire in 1719 from Derry.
 The plants were from Ireland, so the crop became known as the "Irish potato".
-Thomas Jefferson says of the potato, "you say the potatoe is a native of the US.
-I presume you speak of the Irish potatoe.
-I have enquired much into this question, & think I can assure you that plant is not a native of N. America. it came from Ireland".
-It was not until after 1750 - as with Europe - that they were widely planted in eastern North America, however.
+Thomas Jefferson said of the potato, "you say the potato is a native of the US.
+I presume you speak of the Irish potato.
+I have enquired much into this question, & think I can assure you that plant is not a native of N. America."
+It was not until after 1750 – as with Europe – that they were widely planted in eastern North America.
 In 1812 the Russian-American Company's Fort Ross planted a crop, the first in western North America and possibly a second, independent introduction into the continent.
+In a report written during the 1820 Cass Expedition, James Duane Doty wrote of crops grown around Leech Lake, Sandy Lake, and Fond du Lac, in what is now Minnesota, which the Ojibwe called waub-es-see-pin, indicating a type of potato.
 Potatoes were planted in Idaho as early as 1838; by 1900 the state's production exceeded a million bushels (about 27,000 tonnes).
 Before 1910, the crops were stored in barns or root cellars, but, by the 1920s, potato cellars or barns came into use.
 U.S. potato production has increased steadily; two-thirds of the crop comes from Idaho, Washington, Oregon, Colorado, and Maine, and potato growers have strengthened their position in both domestic and foreign markets.